Why travel with us?

 Pack light: you won't need shoes on the boat so one pair of sandals will suffice.
-Do remember a hat, sunscreen & sunglasses.
-You have a 10Kg limit on luggage on the flight to San Blas so pack smart!
+Do remember a hat, coral-safe sunscreen & sunglasses.
+You have a 10Kg limit on luggage so pack smart!
 No hard-top suitcases please, there's nowhere to store them.

-Come with an open mind: You are coming into contact with two cultures completely different from yours - the Kuna indians and the sailing nomads.
+Come with an open mind, heart and will: You are coming into contact with two cultures completely different from yours - the Guna and the sailing nomads.
 Learn as much as you can and share your life experience with them so it's an enriching experience for all.

 If you want to make a difference for the people you're visiting, help the local economy by purchasing molas - the local women's handcrafts.
-You'll want to buy them before going home anyway, so make sure you do it on the islands and not on the airport on your way home.
+You'll want to take souvenirs home anyway, so make sure you do it on the islands and not at the airport on your way home.